flybywiresim/docs/docs/fbw-a32nx/feature-guides/autopilot-fbw.md

 ## Recommended Sensitivity Settings

-We have made some improvements to the AP and FBW.
 We **highly recommend** using a sensitivity setting of `-30%` to better simulate the increased force you need to push or pull the real sidestick in the aircraft.
 Please see the screenshot below for an example:

 ![Custom AP Sensitivity](../assets/feature-guides/sensitivity-custom-ap.png "Custom AP Sensitivity")